hyunjink12/blackscholes_pricing_v1/README.md

 So why not T-Bonds?

-The Black-Scholes discounts future payoff back to PV using e^(-rT).
+The Black-Scholes discounts future cash flows back to PV using e^(-rT).
 The rate NEEDS to reflect what you could theoretically earn risk-free over the same period as your contract expiration (i.e., a 30-day call should use a 30-day rate, not a 30 year rate).